openearth/aeolis-python/docs/domain_decomposition.rst

 Reflections and To do
 ^^^^^^^^^^^^^^^^^^^^^

 - Testing for the parallel version need be reconsidered.
-Existing tests may not be applicable for the parallel version due to the overlap of the domains.
+Existing tests may not be applicable for the parallel version due to the overlap of the subdomains.
-- The proof of concept implementation uses a hardcoded approach to divide the big domain into smaller subdomains.This approach is not generic and may not work for all use cases.
+- The proof of concept implementation uses a hardcoded approach to divide the big domain into smaller subdomains.
+This approach is not generic and may not work for all use cases.
 Replacing the hardcoded approach with a generalized function to decompose the domains based on the domain properties could be a possible improvement, but this needs to be investigated further.

 Try it yourself: Running AeoLiS in parallel mode